 The veteran coach is in the third year of his second stint with the Hornets.
-He was appointed as associate head coach in March 2016 and offensive coordinator in December.
+He was appointed as associate head coach in 2016 and offensive coordinator earlier this year.
+In addition to continuing his duties as running backs coach, White will serve as the primary play caller for the offense this season.

-Also, Delaware State sophomore Brycen Alleyne was fifth in the MEAC in rushing at 57.5 yards per game (575 total) in 2016.
+Sophomore RB Brycen Alleyne was fifth in the MEAC in rushing and third in all-purpose yards in 2016

-He previously served as DSU's running backs/tight ends coach in 2005.
-That year, the Hornets won five of the last six games to post a 7-4 overall record, their first winning season since 2000.
+White previously served as DSU's running backs/tight ends coach in 2005.
+That year, the Hornets won five of their last six games to post a 7-4 overall record, the team's first winning season since 2000.

 White has more than 27 years of collegiate coaching experience, including stints with ACC, Big East, PAC-10 and Mountain West Conference schools.